MK316/workshops/20231206/README.md

 + The degree to which AI is integrated into consumer products, business operations, healthcare, transportation, and other fields.
 + The extent of smart technology use in homes and cities (smart homes, smart grids, and smart cities).

-**2. Economic Impact:**
+**2. Education and Skill Development:**

-+ Changes in job markets due to automation and AI tools.
++ Evolution in education curricula to include AI and related technologies.
-+ AI’s contribution to GDP growth.
-+ The investment landscape for AI startups and research.
++ Training programs and re-skilling initiatives for the workforce.

 **3. Advancements in Research:**